medplum/medplum/packages/docs/docs/subscriptions/subscription-extensions.md

 ## Interactions

 :::caution Note
-By default, FHIR Subscriptions will execute on "create", "update", "delete" operations.
+By default, FHIR Subscriptions will execute on "create" and "update" operations.
 :::

+You can use extensions as follows for more fine-grained control over when Subscriptions execute.
+To confirm if your Subscriptions are executing, navigate to `https://app.medplum.com/Subscription/<id>/event` to view related [AuditEvents](/docs/api/fhir/resources/auditevent).

+### Subscriptions for "create"-only events

 To restrict the FHIR Subscription to only execute on "create", use the `https://medplum.com/fhir/StructureDefinition/subscription-supported-interaction` extension with `valueCode` of `create`: